waiyeeyuen/FoodRescue/README.md

 ## Current Behavior Notes

-- the recommendation route is rate-limited at Kong to `5 requests per minute per IP`
+- The recommendation route is rate-limited at Kong to `5 requests per minute per IP`
-- when the frontend receives a `429` on recommendations, it falls back to the last successful recommendation snapshot instead of showing a hard failure
+- When the frontend receives a `429` on recommendations, it falls back to the last successful recommendation snapshot instead of showing a hard failure
 - Scenario 2 propagates `x-correlation-id` across HTTP calls, RabbitMQ messages, logs, and Stripe session metadata
 - Scenario 3 create-listing is direct UI-to-inventory; only delete-listing uses the composite/orchestrator